• Home

 Disability Rights: An Overlooked Concern

-The absence of infrastructure for the disable, limited access to necessary resources like education and employment opportunities keeps them behind.
+The absence of infrastructure for the disable and limited access to necessary resources and provisions like education and employment opportunities is what’s keeping them behind and among the minorities.

 Additionally, the lack of government support and awareness about the needs of people with disabilities, makes it even harder for them to live fulfilling lives.